rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compare.md

 First we need to create a User Model class and define property of Password and Confirm Password in the model to achieve the functional need of point 1.
 <div component="app-code" key="compare-add-model"></div>
 </data-scope>
-Now, we need to create a `FormGroup` in the component.
-To achieve this we need to add `RxFormBuilder`.
-The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
-Inject this dependency by adding it to the component constructor.
+Through Angular FormBuilder service we create FormGroup in the component.
 Here we have covered Add form operation.

 <div component="app-code" key="compare-add-component"></div>